V2power/vgmdownloader/README.md

    - Song download - ✅
    - Download with differents formats - ✅
    - Download the album image cover - ✅
+   - Fix the duplicated download from the same song problem - ✅
+   - Save the files in a different location - ✅
+   - Fix the error when the folder already exists - ❌
+   - Fix the error when there is no album cover to download - ❌
    - Visual Interface - ❌
-   - Save the files in a different location - ❌
-   - Fix the duplicated download from the same song problem - ✅

 ### Info